Adding Organisms

 319220 |

 The file has two columns.
-To build the INI files for the command add organism, we need a template INI file, which we will place in cucumber data subfolder and name it templateOrganisms.ini:
+To build the INI files for the command add organism, we need a template INI file, which we will place in $DATA/cucumber data folder and name it templateOrganisms.ini:

 templateOrganisms.ini: